pywemo/pywemo/README.rst

 Device setup is through the ``setup`` method, which has two required arguments: ``ssid`` and ``password``.
 The user must first connect to the devices locally broadcast access point, which typically starts with "WeMo.", and then discover the device there.
-Once done, pass the desired SSID and password (AES encryption only) to the ``setup`` method to connect it to your wifi network.
+Once done, pass the desired SSID and password (WPA2/AES encryption only) to the ``setup`` method to connect it to your wifi network.

 ``device.setup(ssid='wifi_name', password='special_secret')``